9 year WMAP all sky map

 4. The name of the original image file suggests that this all-sky oval sky map is in Mollweide projection (see NASA: WMAP: Nine Year Microwave Sky).
 In Mollweide projection, the equator is twice the length of the central meridian and shape and angle of features is sacrificed to some degree in favor of fairly accurate proportions in area.

-5. A curious feature of this CMB sky map is that Stephen Hawking's (1942--) initials are embedded in it just a bit above the equator about 30 % of the semi-major axis left of center in dark blue.
+5. A curious feature of this CMB sky map is that Stephen Hawking's (1942--) initials (in dark blue) are embedded in it ∼ 1/3 of the way left of center along the semi-major axis and just a bit above the semi-major axis.
 David Spergel (1961--) noticed this factoid at a conference and thought at first that it was a joke---but no Stephen Hawking really has initialed the universe.
+The initials are a bit less obvious in other sky map of the CMB.

 Credit/Permission: NASA, WMAP Science Team, 2012 (uploaded to Wikipedia by User:Drbogdan 2012) / Public domain.